JessieGeorge/HW1_George/src/readme.txt

 CS4551_George.java is the main class.

-getImageShortName function removes .ppm from the image file name, which is helpful later when we write output files.
+getImageShortName function removes the leading path and .ppm extension from the image file name, which is helpful later when we write output files.

 menu function prints menu and calls the other classes based on user's choice. in the menu function, outputLocation is set to a folder called HW1_Output in